dojo/docs/manual/index.rst

   * `dojox.form.FilePickerTextBox <dojox.form.FilePickerTextBox>`_

     A dijit._FormWidget that adds a dojox.widget.FilePicker to a text box as a dropdown

   * `dojox.form.FileUploader <dojox.form.FileUploader>`_

     A new multi-file uploader that shows progress as the files are uploading

+  * `dojox.form.manager <dojox.form.manager>`_

+    A widget and a collection of mxinis to manage complex event-driven dynamic forms.

 * `dojox.fx <dojox/fx>`_